torquebox/torquebox.org/news/2011-03-09-torquebox-caching.md

 [`ActiveSupport::Cache::Store`][ascache] for Rails 3 apps (Rails 2 is
 not supported), you can certainly use it from your non-Rails apps, too, e.g. plain ol' Rack or Sinatra apps, and of course TorqueBox's own Services, Tasks and Jobs!
-Just add these to your Gemfile, bundle install, and you'll be WINNING in no time, just like Charlie!
+Just add these to your Gemfile...

     gem "torquebox"
     gem "activesupport", ">= 3.0.3"
     gem "i18n"

+And after you "bundle install", try something along these lines...

+    require 'sinatra/base'
+    require 'active_support/cache/torque_box_store'

+    class SinatraCache < Sinatra::Base
+      set :cache, ActiveSupport::Cache::TorqueBoxStore.new
+      ...

+That's all it takes to be WINNING just like Charlie!

 Oh, and in case it's not obvious, you'll need to install the [latest CI dev build][dev] to play with the new cache.
 Links to it